-Maximising the Impact of Teaching Assistants
+RCT evaluates the Maximising the Impact of Teaching Assistants programme

 Maximising the Impact of Teaching Assistants (MITA) is a programme that aims to develop the ways in which teaching assistants (TAs) can improve students’ outcomes by working in a whole class setting.
 It provides training, at different times, for all staff in the school, regarding the role and potential impact of TAs.

-A recent study found that lower-achieving pupils receiving the most support from TAs made less progress than similar pupils receiving less TA support.
+Some prior research found that lower-achieving pupils receiving the most support from TAs made less progress than similar pupils receiving less TA support.
 The research found that, after controlling for pupil characteristics, it was the decisions made by school leaders and teachers about TAs, and not TAs’ own actions, that best explained the findings.
 The findings suggest that deploying, training and preparing TAs more effectively could reverse this effect.

-Recent trials have also shown that TAs can have a positive impact on outcomes if they are deployed to deliver structured interventions.
-However, there are no evaluations programmes that help schools use teaching assistants in whole class settings.
+Recent trials funded by organisations such as the Education Endowment Foundation (EEF) have also shown that TAs can have a positive impact on outcomes if they are deployed to deliver structured interventions.
+However, there are no evaluation programmes that help schools use teaching assistants in other ways, such as in whole class settings.

 RAND Europe, in partnership with the University of Cambridge, was commissioned by the EEF to conduct an independent evaluation of MITA.
 The trial evaluated the impact of this intervention using reading attainment for pupils in Year 3 and Year 6 as a primary outcome.
 Pupils’ maths attainment and engagement with learning as well as changes in TA deployment and preparation were analysed as secondary outcomes.